duplonicus/TwitterScraper/README.md

 # Info

-This script was originally created to gain an advantage in crypto trading but can be used for other purposes.
+This script was originally created to gain an advantage in crypto trading (thanks Elon) but can be used for other purposes.
 For example, logging all of an account's tweets in case of tweet or account deletion.

-It loops every 5 seconds and checks the last tweet of the specified account for keywords, profile photo changes, and banner changes.
+It loops every 5 seconds (can be changed with --frequency) and checks the last tweet of the specified account for keywords, profile photo changes, and banner changes.
 If a keyword is detected or an image changes, it plays a sound.
 It opens a new tab in the default browser to new tweets and images.
-Tweets are analyzed for sentiment with NTLK.
+Tweets are also analyzed for sentiment with NTLK.

 Results are displayed in the console, sent to Discord, logged to twitter.log, and a PostgreSQL database (optional).
 Comand line arguments can be supplied for username, table name, and to disable certain functionality.
 Twitter API key not required.

 # Setup for Windows